roadfromatoz/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The code for making predictions on my final model is located in the tenth cell of the Ipython notebook.

-Here are the results of the prediction:
+Here are the results of the prediction on the 5 downloaded images:

 | Image			        |     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|